Seirdy/moac/README.md

 [zxcvbn-go](https://github.com/nbutton23/zxcvbn-go) calculates password entropy.

 My original intent when making this tool was to illustrate how easy it is to make a password whose strength is "overkill".

+**Note: until version 1.0.0 is released, MOAC is only suitable for educational/exploratory use.
+Do not use it with your actual passwords.**

 Installation
 ------------